 (1) The California Global Warming Solutions Act of 2006 establishes the State Air Resources Board as the state agency responsible for monitoring and regulating sources emitting greenhouse gases.
 The act authorizes the state board to include the use of market-based compliance mechanisms.
-Existing law requires all moneys, except for fines and penalties, collected by the state board from the auction or sale of allowances as part of a market-based compliance mechanism to be deposited in the Greenhouse Gas Reduction Fund and to be available upon appropriation by the Legislature.
+Existing law requires all moneys, except for fines and penalties, collected by the state board from the auction or sale of allowances as part of a market-based compliance mechanisme Gas Reduction Fund and to be available upon appropriation by the Legislature.

-This bill, beginning July 1, 2020, would require state agencies administering competitive grant programs that allocate moneys from the Greenhouse Gas Reduction Fund to give specified communities preferential points during grant application scoring for programs intended to improve air quality, to include a specified application timeline, to allow applicants from the Counties of Imperial and San Diego to include daytime population numbers in grant applications, and to require prohibit grant eligibility and scoring criteria to define disadvantaged community consistent with specified allocation requirements of the Greenhouse Gas Reduction Fund so as not to preclude from precluding low-income communities, as defined, from applying for or being awarded a grant.
+This bill, beginning July 1, 2020, would require state agencies administering competitive grant programs that allocate moneys from the Greenhouse Gas Reduction Fund to give specified communities preferential points during grant application scoring for programs intended to improve air quality, to include a specified application timeline, to allow applicants from the Counties of Imperial and San Diego to include daytime population numbers in grant applications, and to require grant eligibility and scoring criteria to define disadvantaged community consistent with specified allocation requirements of the Greenhouse Gas Reduction Fund so as not to preclude low-income communities, as defined, from applying for or being awarded a grant.

 This bill, for competitive grant programs that involve housing, urban forestry, urban greening, or planning and that allocate moneys from the Greenhouse Gas Reduction Fund after July 1, 2020, would require state agencies administering those moneys from the Greenhouse Gas Reduction Fund to develop at least 3 categories for applications based on the total population and population density of where the proposed project is to be located and to develop scoring criteria for each category, as specified.
-The bill would make these provisions inapplicable to grant programs for agriculture.